idda-dataset/home/_pages/overview.md

 - 1,006,800 images for each data type
 - 1920x1080 pixels
 - FoV of 90°
-- 4TB of memory usage
+- 4TB of memory occupation

 ### Data Diversity:
 - 6 cities + 1 bucolic country